Is OCD a Disability? Best OCD Benefits in 2023

 • A person who is suffering from OCD finds no pleasure in his tasks.

-• The person is always fearful that something bad might happen out of his regular tasks.
+• The person always fears that something terrible might happen from his regular tasks.

-After proper diagnosis, treatment like Cognitive Behavior Therapy (CBT), Behavior therapy, Dialectic Behavior therapy (DBT), and counseling need to continue.
+After proper diagnosis, treatment like Cognitive Behavior Therapy (CBT), Behavior therapy, Dialectic Behavior therapy (DBT), and counseling must continue.

 The foods that can make OCD worse:

-Various natural OCD treatments and a shortlist of OCD self-help books might help you.
-People with OCD should avoid the following foods:
+Natural OCD treatments and a shortlist of OCD self-help books might help you.
+In addition, people with OCD should avoid the following foods:

 • Liquor, Beer, Wine & Other Alcoholic Beverages.